Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Introduction

 Scenario-based studies frequently analyze alternative energy transition pathways for \ac{DER} expansion and quantify their impact on congestion frequency, hosting capacity, or flexibility requirements.
 However, many of these analyses implicitly assume full observability of the network state \cite{Zhang2024,Falabretti2018}.
 In practice, \ac{LV} grids suffer from sparse and heterogeneous measurement coverage, asynchronous data streams, and incomplete knowledge about topology and parameters \cite{wagnerSystematicReviewState2026}.
 This persistent observability gap fundamentally limits the reliable detection and, thus, assessment of emerging congestion situations.

 As a key enabler of distribution grid monitoring, \ac{SE} has therefore gained increasing attention. \ac{LV} \ac{SE} approaches typically combine transformer measurements, smart meter data, and pseudo-measurements derived from advanced load profiling of historical consumption data.
 Many implementations rely on \ac{WLS}-based formulations.
 However, the demand for higher observability in increasingly active grids highlights the inherent challenges of \ac{LV} \ac{SE} \cite{Abdel-Majeed2013,Taczi2021,Azzopardi2024}.
-While these methods can significantly improve situational awareness, their accuracy strongly depends on the number and placement of measurements, and the statistical properties of pseudo-measurements~\cite{strobelUncertaintyQuantificationBranchCurrent2024}.
+While these methods can significantly improve situational awareness, their accuracy strongly depends on the measurement configuration and the statistical properties of pseudo-measurements~\cite{strobelUncertaintyQuantificationBranchCurrent2024}.

 At the same time, regulatory frameworks such as § 14a \ac{EnWG} in Germany introduce new requirements for grid-oriented control of flexible loads via smart meter infrastructures \cite{KarmannPragmaticInteroperability}.
 This regulation mandates agreements for the grid-oriented control of devices such as heat pumps and \ac{EV} charging points in exchange for reduced network charges.
 To ensure non-discriminatory operation, it empowers \acp{DSO} to manage these loads through economic incentives or direct power limits while simultaneously requiring more precise digital monitoring of the distribution network.
 These developments increase both the availability of measurement data and the operational need for reliable grid state assessment.
 In critical or non-routine situations, insufficient data quality or uncertainty in the estimated grid state may require manual intervention by \acp{DSO} \cite{wagnerSupportingManualDecisionMaking2025}.